qd-cae/qd-cae-python/README.md

 a boost.
 Use it, build more awesome applications with it, share your projects too and if possible contribute.

+*Changelog 19.01.2017*
+Version 0.3.5

+Binout reader now complete:
+ - binout.read(...) for finding and getting data
+ - binout.to_string(...) for array conversion to string

 *Changelog 08.01.2017*
+Version 0.3.4

 New functions:
  - d3plot.info() : listing information about data in d3plot.